truthcoin/www.truthcoin.info/_posts/2018-04-07-blockchain-fusion.md

 ### Conclusion

+    Every great magic trick consists of three parts or acts.
+	The first part is called "The Pledge".
+	The second is called "The Turn" -- the magician takes the ordinary something and makes it do something extraordinary.
+	But you wouldn't clap yet.
+Because making something disappear isn't enough; you have to bring it back.
+	That's why every magic trick has a third act, the hardest part, the part we call "The Prestige".
+	-- The Prestige (2006)

 Metcalfe's law states that Bitcoin would be more valuable in general, if it were more valuable relative to other coins.
 Teamwork is valuable.

 ![images](/images/council-of-elrond.jpg)

 I am not sure if Fusion is the best way to go, but someone will probably do it eventually.
+So I am glad to have written down my thoughts on it.

 ### Footnotes